HKUtopia

 Recent research directions

-Making good use of carbon dioxide link
+Reduction of carbon dioxide by absorption technique link

-Turning carbon dioxide into synthetic fuels link
+Solar-powered microbes turn carbon dioxide into bioplastic link